xuyuan123/MyBlog/hexo/source/_posts/Quantization-of-linear-and-non-linear-LC-circuits.md

 ---

-## 2.Two capacitance coupled linear LC circuit
+## Two capacitance coupled linear LC circuit
 In many cases, we will deal with two or more LC circuit coupled together.
 In this section, we will talk about two linear LC circuit capacitance coupled together, which is shown in figure 2.
 ![Figure2: two capacitance coupled linear LC circuit][2] Following the method described above, we can easily write the Lagrangian function of the coupled LC circuit: